 Children Will Internalize Their Pain Without The Invitation To Talk About It

-Anne: There’s this divorce lingo, or even non-divorce lingo even marriage lingo, don’t speak ill of the kid’s father.
+Anne: There’s this divorce lingo, or even non-divorce lingo even marriage lingo.
+It’s don’t speak ill of the kid’s father.
 How can you help women understand the difference between being able to speak about the abuse and not talking bad about him?

 How Can Women Speak Truthfully Without Speaking Negatively About Their Abuser?